UPDATED: June 17, 2015, at 2:00 p.m.

 Sociology professor Michèle Lamont will become faculty director of the Weatherhead Center for International Affairs beginning July 2015, the center announced Tuesday.
-The decision comes a year after Government professor Beth A. Simmons stepped down from the executive director position amid debate with administrators about the distribution of the center’s funds.
+The decision comes a year after Government professor Beth A. Simmons stepped down from the faculty director position amid debate with administrators about the distribution of the center’s funds.

 Lamont, who is also a professor of European as well as African and African American studies, has served as acting director of the Weatherhead Center—the largest international research center within the Faculty of Arts and Sciences—during the spring semester.

 She will become director during a period of financial strain for research centers across FAS.
 Following the 2008-2009 financial crisis, which took a particularly hard toll on FAS, the body enacted a policy that called for regional centers to contribute large portions of their funds to a centralized operational fund.
 As the University budget began to recover, Simmons, who became director of the center in 2007, requested that administrators end the so-called “taxation policy.”
 When administrators did not yield to her request, Simmons resigned from her position last spring.